Sraj31/Sraj31/README.md

 - 👋 Hi, I’m @Sraj31
 - 👀 I’m interested in ...block chain technologie
-- 💞️ I’m looking to collaborates on ...gholpom
+- 💞️ I’m looking to collaborates on ...ghonto
 - 📫 How to reach me ...gomble
-- 😄 Pronouns: ...roll
+- 😄 Pronouns: ...monto
 - ⚡ Fun facts: ...optimism
 <!---
 Sraj31/Sraj31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.